holochain/docs-pages/src/pages/resources/howtos/debugging.md

 ### Dump network metrics

-To get some information about gossip, you can use the `dump-network-metrics` call for a given DNA:
+To get some information about network state, such as gossip, peer table, and fetch queue, you can use the `dump-network-metrics` call for a given DNA:

 ```bash
 hc sandbox --force-admin-ports <port> call --origin <origin> dump-network-metrics <base64-dna-hash> | jq